-- A level-k model adds enough specificity to allow an analysis with power comparable to that of an equilibrium analysis, yielding characterization results that clarify the role of the equilibrium assumption in MS's analysis in several ways. - The revelation principle fails, due to menu effects whereby the mechanism influences the correctness of level-k beliefs, which can favor a level-k-incentive-compatible mechanism over its direct non-level-k-incentive-compatible counterpart or vice versa. - Such menu effects compel a choice about whether to require level-k-incentive-compatibility.
+- A level-k model adds enough specificity to allow an analysis with power comparable to that of an equilibrium analysis, clarifying the role of the equilibrium assumption in MS's analysis. - Via level-k menu effects, the choice between and Lk-incentive-compatible and a non-Lk-incentive-compatible mechanism can influences the correctness of level-k beliefs, and is not neutral. - This compels a choice about whether to require Lk-incentive-compatibility.